MonoGame/MonoGame/Documentation/UWP.md

 In this situation, you have two main possibilities to create a `Game` derived class:

-1. Let `XamlGame` to initialize your `Game` derived class using the default constructor
+1. Let `XamlGame` initialize your `Game` derived class using the default constructor
-2. Let `XamlGame` to initialize your `Game` derived class using a custom constructor.
+2. Let `XamlGame` initialize your `Game` derived class using a custom constructor.

 #### 1. XamlGame uses the default constructor

-With this logic, it isn't possible to inject in a "clear" way some dependencies, since the default constructor is called:
+With this logic, it isn't possible to inject dependencies through the constructor since the default constructor is called:
  `var game = new T();`